jsmith628/maths-traits/README.md

 # `no_std`

 It is possible to use `maths-traits` without the standard library.
-To do so, simply compile without the `std` feature by disabling default features in `Cargo.toml`.
+To do so, simply compile your project without the `std` feature by disabling default features in your `Cargo.toml`.

 ```TOML
 [dependencies]
 maths-traits = {version = "0.2", default-features = false}
 ```

-However, do note that the implementations of all traits related to `Real` on primitive types will only be available when using `std` since the floating-point trigonometric and exponential functions are only available when linking to the standard library.
+However, do note that the implementations of all traits related to [`Real`](analysis::Real) on primitive types will only be available when using `std`, as the floating-point trigonometric and exponential functions are only available when linking to the standard library.

 # Possible Future Features